bluesky0724/tube-idea-generator/README.md

 - News fetching is optional - the app will work without it
 - YouTube API has daily quotas - be mindful of usage

+## Troubleshooting

+### Reddit 403 Errors on Vercel

+Reddit sometimes blocks requests from serverless functions (like Vercel).
+The app includes:
+- Browser-like User-Agent headers
+- Fallback to old.reddit.com endpoint
+- Graceful error handling (app continues even if Reddit fails)

+If you still get 403 errors:
+1. The app will continue working - Reddit search is optional
+2. You can set a custom `REDDIT_USER_AGENT` in your environment variables
+3. Consider using Reddit's official API with OAuth for production (requires Reddit app registration)

 ## License

 MIT